113ll3/Ibmclouddocscli/idt/commands.md

 ### test command parameters
 {: #test-parameters}

 The following parameter is exclusive to the `test` command.
-There are [additional parameters](#command-parameters) that are shared with other commands.
+There are [parameters](#command-parameters) that are shared with other commands.

 #### `test-cmd`
 {: #test-cmd}